pyeventsourcing/eventsourcing/README.md

 The application class `Worlds` uses the application base class `Application` from the library's `application` module.
-The `Application` class brings together a domain model of event-sourced aggregates and persistence infrastructure that can store and retrieve aggregate events.
+The `Application` class brings together a domain model of event-sourced aggregates with persistence infrastructure that can store and retrieve the aggregate's events.

 ```python
 # Construct the application.